-You have probably seen it as you enter customer homes and businesses to clean carpet.
-More and more homes and prestigious commercial accounts are in need of maintenance help with stone floors, countertops, walls, fireplace mantles, and other surfaces.
+You have probably seen it as you enter customers' homes and businesses to clean carpet.
+An increasing number of homes and prestigious commercial accounts need maintenance that have stone floors, countertops, walls, fireplace mantles, and other surfaces.
 Although carpet and natural stone are very different, you have already made it through the door and your company has already begun a relationship with this customer.
-Instead of walking over and around surfaces that can easily generate revenue to get to the carpet, it’s time to capture this additional revenue.
+Instead of walking over and around surfaces that can easily generate revenue to get to the carpet, it’s time to capture additional revenue.
 We want to help you get ready to tap into this market.

 Starting Out Right